renskiy/fabricio-devopsdays-2017/README.md

     fab --version

+(Windows only) If you are using Docker Machine (Docker Toolbox) then you should follow instructions from `docker-machine env` command to setup docker client.

 Pull following Docker images (Linux users should add current user to 'docker' group to allow execute Docker commands without `sudo`):

     docker pull nginx:stable-alpine